I3NLi/UploadYourCV01/README.md

 By completing the tasks and creating a **Pull Request (PR)**, you’ll demonstrate your fit for the role.

+## Important Deadline
+**This test will end on December 10, 2024, at 23:59 Beijing Time (GMT+8).**
+After this time, the repository will be set to private, and no further contributions will be accepted.

 ---

 ## How to Participate